FSA ‘s focus is in three major areas:

 OUTCOME: Subsequent Legislative action was taken to broaden the exemption.
 We continue to support this and recommend full elimination of the tax for all seniors.

-FSA advocated for elimination of the CT estate and equity in taxation of retirement income.
+FSA advocated for elimination of the CT estate and equity in taxation of pension and annuityretirement income.
 FSA released a public statement and testified in Hartford.

-OUTCOME: Subsequent Legislature action was taken to (1) increase estate tax exemption to Federal level and (2) phase in exemption of pension income (subject to maximum income limits).
+OUTCOME: Subsequent Legislature action was taken to (1) increase estate tax exemption to Federal level and (2) phase in exemption of pension and annuity income (subject to maximum income limits).

-FSA has worked for improvements in the Town senior/disabled tax program.
+FSA has worked for improvements in the Town senior/disabled tax relief (SDTR) program.
 We have studied tax relief programs in Fairfield and other towns.
-FSA has compiled published data on senior income/demographic trends and acted as a sounding board for the Committee.
+FSA has compiled and analyzed published data on senior income/demographic trends and acted as a sounding board for the Committees.

-OUTCOME: We have made recommendations for change in program features and supported the Committee in its mission.
+OUTCOME: We have made recommendations for change in program features and supported the Committees in theirits mission.

 ACTION TO DATE: FSA has advocated for better senior-friendly housing options for seniors - at all income and asset levels.
-This has included both senior housing seminars and a highly-attended forum with developers, architects and planners to expedite “affordable” and “attainable” housing options.
+We have conducted both senior housing seminars and a highly-attended forum with developers, architects and planners to expedite “affordable” and “attainable” housing options.
 FSA has captured demographic profiles of our current and future senior community and made efforts to understand their housing needs.
-We worked with our State legislators to modify the onerous 8-30g law; this said, more progress needs to be made to find needed “Affordable Housing” units for Fairfielders.
+We worked with our State legislators to modify the onerous 8-30g law.
+In late 2020 FSA proposed new regulations for accessory dwelling units (ADUs) and has worked with Town staff and boards toward the recent approval in February 2021.
+These ADUs represent a viable options for some seniors, millennials and others who need smaller yet affordable accommodations (which may or may not be subsidized).

 GOING FORWARD: We’re working on multiple fronts to: promote: (1) Awareness of the need for additional “Affordable Housing” and the existing available stock; (2) Expanded options for accessory dwelling units (ADUs) that offer a viable options for some seniors; and (3) Review of our Town planning/zoning process to enhance the stock of senior-friendly housing units at all income levels.